LPN-Bachelor of Science in Nursing

 The LPN to BSN Concurrent Enrollment Pathway allows Licensed Practical Nurses (LPNs) who are enrolled in their first semester at a Kentucky Community and Technical College System (KCTCS) or Ivy Tech school to concurrently enroll in the University of Louisville’s RN-to-BSN online curriculum, enabling them to graduate in as few as three years.

 All applicants must hold an unrestricted LPN license and meet specific eligibility requirements depending on their current schools (KCTCS or Ivy Tech), such as GPA requirements and more.
-Specific admissions requirements can be found on the Admissions Requirements page.
+Specific admissions requirements can be found on the Admissions Requirements document.

 Students can concurrently enroll in up to 19 credit hours of UofL's RN-BSN courses throughout the duration of their ADN program at their home school.
 This allows for an integrated pathway to earning both an ADN and a BSN in a streamlined manner.